Art Links!

 - vicestrella - gráficos 3D de varias cosas, usualmente basados en México (específicamente de la CDMX).
 Tan ambiente, en estilo de PS1 (y a mí de Wrestling Empire LOL)

 - memedokies - been following since the Fork and Knife Intro, maybe one of the most personally influential people on this list.
-I use the word "inspired" way too often on this site, but it's for real.

 - usukawa hifutaro - Orangutan drawings, they have a really cute store as well (though, based out of Japan).